Recidvst/eslint-plugin-import-order-aesthetic/README.md

 };
 ```

-Using `--fix` with your `eslint` command will auto-arrange your import/require statements
+Using `--fix` with your `eslint` command will auto-arrange your import/require statements.

+The fix functionality should work automatically with ESLint extensions in your code editor if you have it configured to fix on save etc.

 ---